-Read the document to make sure it meets your needs.
-Remember that if you have any questions you can easily Ask a lawyer.
+Read the document to make sure it meets your needs and that you’ve provided all of the necessary information.
+Remember that, if you have any questions, you can Ask a lawyer for advice.

-- write the date in long hand in the space provided in the paragraph beginning “IN WITNESS…”
+write the date in long hand (ie in words) in the space provided for this purpose in the paragraph of the Declaration that begins ‘IN WITNESS…’

-- sign the statutory declaration of name change in both your old and new name in the spaces provided over your names.
+sign the Statutory Declaration of Name Change using both your old and new names, in the spaces provided

-print their full name and address.
-Most solicitors have a stamp with their address details for this purpose.
+print their full name and address (most solicitors have a stamp with their address details for this purpose)

 It’s best to ask the solicitor, Commissioner for Oaths, notary public, or justice of the peace to also certify some copies of your Declaration, as you may need more than one.
 Certified copies are those that are confirmed as true copies of an original document by a qualified person.
 While Rocket Lawyer does not provide certification services, they can be provided by most solicitors for a fee.

 Send the original or a certified copy of your Declaration to the organisations that you want to recognise your name change.
 This usually includes:

 It’s best to send certified copies, but you should check whether organisations require an original before sending them a Declaration.

 Keep an original signed copy of your Statutory Declaration of Name Change and any certified copies stored in a safe place.